kapoorr1/Personal-Projects/README.md

 12. **[p10-cachesim](https://github.com/kapoorr1/p10-cachesim):** This project simulates a write-through, write-no-allocate cache in C.

-13. **[p11-nyt](https://github.com/kapoorr1/ios101-capstone-project):** This project is an iOS app that provides users with the latest headlines from the New York Times and allows them to read full articles.
+13. **[p11-nyt](https://github.com/kapoorr1/ios101-capstone-project):** This app uses the New York Times API to retrieve the top stories currently on the NYT homepage.
+Users can select an article to view more details about it and bookmark the article to read at a later time.

 Feel free to explore these projects for a better understanding of my work!